brianshumate/vaultron/README.md

 ### Security Configuration?

-Given the intended use cases for this project, the working solution that results when Vaultron is formed is essentially a blank canvas that emphasizes immediate usability over security.
+Given the intended use cases for this project, the working solution that results when Vaultron is formed is essentially a blank canvas that emphasizes immediate unhindered usability over security.

 There are no in-depth changes to configuration from the perspective of security by enabling Consul ACLs, end-to-end TLS, etc. In fact for Consul versions >= 0.8.0, ACLs have been explicitly opt-out via `acl_enforce_version_8` set to `false`.